Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Abstract

 \section{Abstract}

 We investigate one-dimensional systems with both energy conservation and a continuous symmetry, focusing on the impact of a boundary perturbation that breaks the continuous symmetry.
-Our study examines the quantum dynamics resulting from this boundary perturbation and identifies two distinct phases: one in which the corresponding charge exhibits extensive fluctuations, and another where the charge remains conserved.
-These phenomena are observed in both free and interacting models.
-The emergence of the charge-frozen phase is attributed to energy conservation, and we demonstrate that this phase disappears when energy conservation is broken or replaced by other symmetries.
-We provide an explanation using the effective Hamiltonian derived from degenerate perturbation theory.
+Our study reveals two distinct dynamical phases: one in which the corresponding charge exhibits extensive fluctuations, and another where the charge remains conserved.
+These phases appear in both free and interacting models.
+We interpret this behavior through a boundary-induced pumping mechanism, which estimates the amplitude connecting two degenerate states from different charge sectors via a local charge–non-conserving operator.
+In the Floquet setting, we show that the frozen phase can survive at high driving frequencies but vanishes at low frequencies.
+This phenomenon is exact in free-fermion systems in the thermodynamic limit, but in interacting systems it appears only at finite system size.
+The emergence of the charge-frozen phase is attributed to effective energy conservation, and we demonstrate that this phase disappears when effective energy conservation is broken or replaced by other symmetries.